minvws/nl-covid19-coronacheck-app-coordination/docs/providing-test-results.md

 * The provider MUST obtain an X509 PKI certificate (e.g. PKI-O) for signing test results
 * The provider MUST CMS sign its test results and other responses using the certificate.
 * The provider MUST provide the public key of the certificate to the CoronaTester system so that signed results can be verified against the certificate.
-* The provider MAY provide an additional public key for SSL pinning against their endpoint.
+* The provider MUST provide an additional public key for SSL pinning against their endpoint.
-* The provider SHOULD provide a privacy statement that the app can display before handing off a token to the endpoint
+* The provider MUST provide a privacy statement that the app can display before handing off a token to the endpoint

 ## Distributing a test 'token'